zuri-lang/zurilang.org/src/standard/mime.md

 Performs mimetype detection on a file.

-this method is capable of detecting file mimetypes even in the abscence of an extension.
+this method is capable of detecting file mimetypes even in the absence of an extension.
 If the file is opened in binary mode, it first attempt the more accurate header check.
 If the header check returns a generic result (i.e. application/octet-stream), it performs an extension lookup.